Published on May 20th, 2014 | by Peter Young0

 3. Measure the square footage of the room.
 Take your measuring tape and measure both the length and width of the room you intend to cool.
 If there any open airways (that can’t be sealed) that lead to other rooms you’ll need to measure the square footage of these rooms as well to determine the appropriate size of A/C unit you will need.

-4. Check the rating on your A/C unit (if you have one).
+4. Find the most energy efficient unit for the room.
 A/C units are rated by the number of British Thermal Units (BTU’s) they can produce in one hour.
 You can reference this chart, provided by ENERGY STAR, to see how many BTU’s are required to cool your intended living space.
-If your unit is rated higher than your need, consider downsizing.
+Typically, energy efficiency ratings (EER) of 12 or higher are pretty efficient.
+Anything less is bound to just cost you a lot more than you need to spend on your electric bill.

 5. Final considerations.
 Depending on where you end up deciding to install your window A/C you may, or may not, want to adjust your units size.
 Consider the following: